Graffiti

 • street litter bins

-• public highway (this includes footpaths)
+• public highway, includes footpaths

 Request graffiti to be removed

-Graffiti is a crime.
+Graffiti is a crime

 Graffiti can take the form of -